iangmhill/distributedcomputing/assignment1/report.md

 *Compare the running time of your code in task 1 to that of thread 2 with a single thread.
 Explain your results.*

+0.19, 0.245

+`task1.py`: ~0.19 s
+`task2.py` (1 thread): ~0.25 s

+The control code we have in task1.py is more lightweight than the code in task2.py due to the necessity of semaphores and the complete relogging of the thread's private histogram into the public one in the latter.

 *Calculate the running time of task 2, using a varying number of threads.
 Start with a single thread, and keep increasing the number of threads till the running time doesn’t change